717ac/290ha SPA, SSSI

 Mouse over links for pictures; click for detail page.

-Copperas Bay has large areas of mudflats fringed by saltmarsh and reedbed, lying immediately west of the port facilities of Parkeston.
-It has two hides (reserved for RSPB members), which give good views of birds at their high-tide roost.
-These are reached via a path running in a narrow strip of woodland between railway and estuary.
+Copperas Bay in the Stour Estuary has large areas of mudflats fringed by saltmarsh and reedbed, and lies immediately west of the port facilities of Parkeston.
+It has two hides giving good views of birds at their high-tide roost, reached via a path running in a narrow strip of woodland between railway and estuary.

 It is unusual in Essex for a wood to run right down to the waterside as it does here and this makes it an enjoyable walk in its own right.
 From the path there are occasional views through the screen of trees over Copperas Bay, which is used by a variety of birds in autumn and winter including brent geese, many ducks and a large flock of black-tailed godwits.